-As their name suggests, the Desert Subterranean Termite is located in hot, dry, desert areas of the United States.
+The desert subterranean termite, as its name suggests, is located in hot, dry, desert areas of the United States.
 This means they can be found in the McKinney, Texas area depending on the levels of humidity and rainfall.

-When a home or business is infested with desert subterranean termites one will often see small mud tubes hanging from shelves, overhangs, wood ceilings, and such.
-Their food of choice, like many others is the cellulose part of the wood.
+When a home or business is infested with this termite, you will often see small mud tubes hanging from shelves, overhangs, wood ceilings, etc. Their food of choice, like other termites is wood.

 People often discover they have been infested by finding damaged wood.
-You may also find mud tunnels extending from the ground up the woodwork.
-If you suspect you have an infestation, you can call us to schedule your termite inspection.
+A better way to try to identify if you have termites though is by looking for mud tunnels extending from the ground up the woodwork.
+If you suspect you have a termite infestation, you can call us to schedule your free inspection.

-McKinney Pest Control provides both removal and prevention.
-Call us at (214) 620-0921 today to find out how you can protect your home!
+We provide both pest removal and prevention.
+Call us at (214) 620-0921 today to find out how we can protect your home!